AppZung/react-native-code-push/docs/setup-android.md

 4. Add the release channel public ID to `strings.xml`:

-   To let the CodePush runtime know which deployment it should query for updates, open your app's `strings.xml` file and add a new string named `CodePushDeploymentKey`, whose value is the public ID of the release channel you want to configure this app against.
+   To let the CodePush runtime know which release channel it should query for updates, open your app's `strings.xml` file and add a new string named `CodePushReleaseChannelPublicId`, whose value is the public ID of the release channel you want to configure this app against.
 You can retrieve this value by running `appzung release-channels list` in the AppZung CLI and copying the value of the `Public ID` column.

    You may want to refer to the [multiple environments](./advanced-usage.md#multiple-environments) docs before actually moving your app's usage of CodePush into production.